- Majoring and Minoring in Linguistics

 Defining Honors at U-M

 Honors in Linguistics.
-The requirements for receiving honors in Linguistics are being a declared Linguistics major, having a minimum cumulative GPA of 3.4, and submitting an approved thesis via the process outlined above.
-Registration in LING 495/496 is optional.
+The requirements for receiving honors in Linguistics are: (1) being a declared Linguistics major, (2) having a minimum cumulative GPA of 3.4, and (3) submitting an approved thesis via the process outlined above.
+Registration in LING 495 is optional.
 Students may pursue Honors in Linguistics without previous affiliation with the LSA Honors Program.
-Upon declaring the honors major (through an advising appointment with a Linguistics advisor) students are affiliated with the Honors Program and have access to all the resources they provide.
-Students who complete an honors thesis graduate with “honors,” “high honors,” or “highest honors,” which is noted on the diploma and the official transcript.
-These honors are given the department based on the quality of the work submitted.
+Upon declaring the honors major, students are affiliated with the Honors Program and have access to all the resources they provide.
+Students who complete their honors requirements graduate with “honors,” “high honors,” or “highest honors,” which is noted on the diploma and the official transcript.
+These honors are given by the department based on the quality of the work submitted.

 LSA Honors Program.
 The LSA Honors Program is a four-year academic program divided into two parts: 1) Lower-division honors requirements and the honors core curriculum are completed by students who are admitted to the Honors Program as freshmen.
 2) An honors major is completed by students who pursue an honors thesis (regardless of prior enrollment in the Honors Program).